 Visual Protective Measures (VPM) are in place to coordinate and manage safe social distancing by placing tape on floors at a 6 foot distance in high traffic areas and plexiglass sneeze guards are now installed in programs.
 ACTS staff wear a procedure mask when providing direct client care across all programs.
 All staff at residential programs are required to wear a cloth mask at all times daily and must wear gloves when providing direct care to clients.

 Our precautions begin before they even arrive at our facilities.
 We’re not admitting anyone who shows signs of the virus or who may be at risk for infection from admitting at this time.
 These include:

 We have placed posters about the Coronavirus — means of infection, methods of prevention, signs and symptoms — around campus to educate our staff and our patient population.
 We have hand sanitizer stations in all of our facilities, and we’re discouraging personal contact — handshakes, hugs, etc. — between one another, as well as provided each employee with a pocket sized hand sanitizer.
 We’re emphasizing recommendations by the Centers for Disease Control (CDC) and World Health Organization (WHO) regarding hand washing.

 In addition, ACTS has eliminated non-essential business travel four our staff, on-site public events and off-site patient activities for the foreseeable future.
 If our staff gets sick, we are strongly encouraging staff to stay home until they are free of fever.
+If our staff test positive for COVID-19, ACTS is providing two weeks paid leave, in addition to their normal time off.
 Also at all locations, we as are cleaning surfaces in high traffic areas every 2 hours.